Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 This model, similar to other models, is on the quieter side of engines.
 It’s not completely quiet but it’s enough to make you consider it as an option if you want to avoid noise.

-This generator is on the cheaper end of generators in terms of pricing, and is built with a steel frame.
-It’s an affordable and durable generator which will last for years.
+This generator is on the cheaper end of generators in terms of pricing and is built with a steel frame.
+It’s an affordable and durable generator that will last for years.
+The control panel also features oil warning light and circuit breaker.

 - Wheels Not Included